flyteorg/flyte/rsts/deployment/plugins/k8s/index.rst

   .. group-tab:: Flyte binary

-    If you are using the Helm chart, run the following command:
+    If you are installing Flyte via the Helm chart, run the following command:

     .. note::